Red, Cream, & Brown spots (Dapple)

 It is also not uncommon for breeders to consider the Red Dapple Dachshund to be rare.
 This will typically put a higher price tag on the puppy of your dreams.
 A Red Dapple puppy can cost anywhere from $600 to $2,000 depending on who and where the dog is coming from.
 Dachshund litters are usually between 4 and 8 puppies, so the demand for these little tikes can be great.

 You also want to make sure that you are getting a puppy that is ready to leave their mother.
-Puppies should be anywhere between seven to nine weeks before they move in with their human family. if you are unsure, take a look at the chart below that outlines a Dachshund growth chart.
+Puppies should be anywhere between seven to nine weeks before they move in with their human family.

 The overall appearance of this breed is the first thing that people notice and fall in love with.
 That being said, there is a lot more to this little ankle-biter than initially meets the eye.
 First, let’s take a look at the different traits of Dapple Doxie.